بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 These actions became habits and customs in social life.
 Their being haram was forgotten.
 Muslims accepted and named them as modern Islamic life and Islamic service.
 When these foreigner customs and lifestyles — which are completely contrary to Sunnah as-Saniyyah and the Sharî’ah — became common among Muslims under the name of civilisation and modern life, thus the age of fitnah and corruption began.
 The name of this fitnah is “the fitnah of the âkhirzaman” in the Hadiths.

 The most dangerous and harmful bid’ahs are the bid’ahs that are mixed in the shaâ’er.
 The shaâ’er are the most effective symbols of Islam affecting directly the consciousness of the community’s heart.
 The bid’ahs mixed into them corrupt the Islamic social life directly.
 In former times, bid’ahs were in the Sunnahs concerning personal ‘ibâdah or âdâb.
 But in this age of fitnah, bid’ahs are now also mixed in the certain ordinances of the Qur’an like the fardhes, harams and wâjibs which concern the social life.

-Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm decreed:كُلُّ بِدْعَةٍ ضَلاَلَةٌ وَكُلُّ ضَلاَلَةٍ فِى النَّارِ 1 That is to say, through the mystery اَلْيَوْمَ اَكْمَلْتُ لَكُمْ دِينَكُمْ 2 after the rules of the Illustrious Sharî’ah and the principles of the Sunnah as-Saniyyah have been completed and perfected, to not admire those principles with new creations, or, Hâsha and Kalla!, 3 to create bid’ahs, which concludes considering them to be deficient, is dhalâlah and fire.
+Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm decreed:كُلُّ بِدْعَةٍ ضَلاَلَةٌ وَكُلُّ ضَلاَلَةٍ فِى النَّارِ 1 That is to say, according to the mystery اَلْيَوْمَ اَكْمَلْتُ لَكُمْ دِينَكُمْ 2 , after the rules of the Illustrious Sharî’ah and the principles of the Sunnah as-Saniyyah have been completed and perfected, not appreciating those principles by creating new things or — Hâsha and Kalla!
+3 — creating bid’ahs, which is a sign of considering them deficient, is dhalâlah and fire.

 Sunnah as-Saniyyah has degrees.
 Some of them are wâjib, these are not to be abandoned.
 This sort is declared in detail in the Illustrious Sharî’ah.
 They are muhkamât and are not to be changed in any aspect.
 Another sort of it is nawâfil.
 The sort of nawâfil also is of two sorts: